 Guide to Revenue-Based Business Loans

-With a revenue-based business loan, a financing company gives your business a lump sum of cash and, in return, you give them a certain percentage of your business’s future monthly revenues.
-Unlike traditional business loans, your monthly payments don’t stay the same, but instead rise and fall as your revenue rises and falls.
+With a revenue-based business loan, a financing company loans your business a lump sum of cash and, in return, you give it a certain percentage of your business’s future monthly revenues.
+In contrast to traditional business loans, your monthly payments for this kind of funding don’t stay the same, but instead rise and fall as your revenue rises and falls.

-Business loans based on revenue can be a good option for companies that have strong sales but aren’t able to qualify for other small business loan options.
-You’ll want to keep in mind, however, this type of financing generally comes with higher costs than traditional business loans.
+Small business loans based on revenue can be a good option for companies that have strong sales but aren’t able to qualify for other small business loan options.
+You’ll want to keep in mind, however, that this type of financing generally comes with higher costs than traditional business loans.

-Read on to learn the pros and cons of business revenue financing, how revenue-based financing works, how to find revenue-based business loans, and more.
+Read on to learn about how business funding based on revenue works, the pros and cons of business revenue financing, how to find revenue-based business loans, and more.

 What Is a Revenue-Based Business Loan?